Very very happy and delighted : Amartya Sen

 I think that the prize has been given to the most competent persons, Sen said.
 Banerjee is currently the Ford Foundation International Professor of Economics at the Massachusetts Institute of Technology (MIT).

-86-year-old Sen currently serves as professor of economics and philosophy at Harvard University, from where Banerjee received his PhD in 1988.
-Both of them had been students of the famed Presidency College, now university, in the city during their undergraduate years..
+86-year-old Sen currently serves as professor of economics and philosophy at Harvard University, from where Banerjee received his PhD in 1988..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)